Ghadeer52/Predict-Bike-Sharing-Demand-with-AutoGluon-Template/report-template.md

 ![model_test_score.png](model_test_score.png)

 ## Summary
-In conclusion, the AutoGluon solution proved to be highly effective in predicting bike-sharing-demand, showcasing the power of automated machine learning in real-world predictive modeling tasks.
+The AutoGluon solution proved to be highly effective in predicting bike-sharing-demand, showcasing the power of automated machine learning in real-world predictive modeling tasks.